What to do in Kelowna BC: The Best Kelowna Guides for Every Season

 I was born in Vancouver, BC but all my childhood memories are from growing up in Kelowna.
 Kelowna has been my hometown for the vast majority of my life and I will always consider it home.
 If you’ve never been to Kelowna, you simply have to visit.
-Kelowna the third largest city in British Columbia with a population of 120,000 (estimate from 2015).
+Kelowna the third-largest city in British Columbia with a population of 120,000 (estimate from 2015).
 Located in the heart of the Okanagan Valley, the city is surrounded by big, beautiful mountains and a huge deep blue lake.
 Kelowna is a semi-arid desert so the air is dry, summers are super hot and winters can get quite cold.
 Due to this, Kelowna, BC, is simply gorgeous all year round and visitors can experience all four seasons in full bloom.
 Here’s what to do in Kelowna for EVERY SINGLE SEASON!

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
-Check out my Affiliates Page for more info.
+Check out my Disclaimer for more info.

 A Bit of History: What does ‘Kelowna’ Mean and Whose Land am I On?